pluralsight/guides/draft/front-end-javascript/debugging-angular-2-applications/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/ec5840ee-3d67-4fdd-a532-f0649aba9899.06)

+ When you use it, <code>debugger</code> is going to pause the code in your application and let you review its state.
 ##  JSON pipe

  [Pipes](https://angular.io/docs/ts/latest/guide/pipes.html) are used to represent data in a particular manner in Angular 2.
 They bear close resemblance to Angular 1's [filters](https://docs.angularjs.org/api/ng/filter/filter).